akwohlgenant/akwohlgenant.github.io/_posts/2020-05-03-rwinedata_update_11May2020.md

     ## [10] "taster_name"           "taster_twitter_handle" "title"
     ## [13] "variety"               "winery"

+Most of the variable names are pretty self-explanatory.
 Let’s see what a “description” looks like for a randomly chosen wine in the
     dataset:

 ``` r
 wine$description[sample(1:129971, 1)]
 ```

-    ## [1] Made from grapes sourced from Domaines Devillard's 12 acres of premier cru Mercurey vineyards, this rich, weighty wine has ripe red fruits that are layered with new wood and tannins.
-A structured effort that's meant to age for five years and more.
+    ## [1] The Claret benefits from an additional year of bottle age, integrating the components (60% Merlot, 30% Cabernet Sauvignon and 5% each Cab Franc and Malbec).
+Tart red-berry fruit is accented with light toast from barrel aging.
+There's a slight hint of burnt rubber that will blow off with decanting.
     ## 119955 Levels: "Chremisa," the ancient name of Krems, is commemorated in this wine that comes from Krems vineyards.
 It has tight, tangy apple-driven acidity, with a bright, light, citrusy character.
 Not for aging. ...

 This description is full of interesting adjectives and imagery meant to elicit in the reader a sense of the appearance, aroma, and flavor of the wine.
-Later, the words used will be more thoroughly investigated and visualized.
+Later, the words used in the description variable will be more thoroughly investigated and visualized.

 Now the countries of origin will be investigated.
 What are the unique countries in this dataset?